kun-hari/kun-hari/README.md

 ## 🤝 Open to Collaboration

-I’m happy to collaborate on data analytics, BI dashboards, and machine learning projects — feel free to reach out!
+I’m happy to collaborate on data analytics, BI dashboards and machine learning projects, feel free to reach out!

 ---